symfony/symfony-docs/components/contracts.rst

 focuses  on providing abstractions that are useful on their own while still compatible with implementations provided by Symfony.

-Why isn't This Package Split into Several Packages?
+Why Isn't this Package Split into Several Packages?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Putting all interfaces in one package eases discoverability and dependency